 - Guess the Leaf Color - Teach children how chlorophyll hides the other pigments that are in leaves with this science project!
 Kids should gather green leaves of different types, and then guess what colors the leaves will turn in the fall.
 Then have students tear each leaf into pieces and then put them into alcohol; the alcohol will absorb the leaf’s pigments.
 Students will be able to dip a strip of coffee filter paper into the alcohol, to see the different colors in the leaf, after about 30-90 minutes.
 For details on how to conduct this experiment, check out Home Science Tools.
 For another version of the experiment, as well as a scientific explanation of what is happening, consider Education.com.

 - Leaf Symmetry – Teach children the concept of symmetry with this easy art project.
 Collect several different types of leaves.
 Cut each on in half, and glue one half of each leaf to a piece of paper.
 Have your student draw the other side of the leaf, and then check his work by comparing his drawing to the real other half!
 Afterward, let students embellish their drawings as they desire.
-Connections Academy has photos and instructions.
+HiMama has photos and instructions.

 Spend this fall enjoying your children and making the most of the beautiful foliage!